 READINGS AND WORKSHOPS:

 Workshops based on The Lost Library Book are suitable for primary school students from second to sixth class.
-The workshop consists of a reading, q&a, and a bookplate-designing session using materials which I provide.
+The workshop consists of a wide-ranging discussion about libraries and writing, a reading, q&a, and a bookplate-designing session using materials which I provide.
+A great resource for teachers.

 Workshops based on my collection Undercurrents explore the concept of psychogeography.
-They are suitable for secondary school students studying Geography and/or English.
+They are suitable for secondary school students with an interest in creative writing, and examine how writers create a sense of place.

 A combination of editing and workshopping, my mentoring service is suitable for poets and writers preparing work for submission.
 For further details, please use the contact page.